 I can re-roof over my old shingles to save money.

 Just because homeowners have done this in the past does not make it the right choice for your home.
 While a roofer can use this technique if you only have one layer of shingles on your roof, it is not a wise option.
-While homeowners are attracted to doing this because of the perception of saving money, most of the time, this option will cost you money in the long-term.
+While homeowners are attracted to doing this because of the perception of saving money, most of the time, this option will cost you money in the long term.
 If your home has more than two layers of shingles on your home, it can be a labor-intensive process to remove.
-Additionally, if your current roof isn’t in pristine condition, then adding a layer of shingles can expedite roofing problems like leaking, curling, or with the underlying sheathing and structure of your roof.
+Additionally, if your current roof isn’t in pristine condition, then adding a layer of shingles can expedite roofing problems like leaking, curling, or the underlying sheathing and structure of your roof.

 I only need roof inspections when I can see that something is wrong with my roof.

 When it comes to checking the health of your roof, most homeowners start with what they can see: leaks, mold, damaged or missing shingles, and age.
 However, the outside of your roof can hide damage to the underlayment or insulation layers.
 Additionally, checking your attic may not reveal the actual problem area that’s causing a leak.